 The event management tool is used to add new events to your game, extend existing events with additional parameters and publish your events to your LIVE environment.
+The Event Management screen is available from the DEV environment.
+In the LIVE environment a read only “View Events” screen is available instead.

 When a game is added to the deltaDNA platform some events will be automatically added to your event schema, these events drive the aggregated Measure charts and are used by some automated systems in the platform.
 You can extend any of these events with additional parameters and you can add additional events by clicking the “Create Event” button.